Period: 301 to 401

 Georg Wilhelm Friedrich Hegel (1770 - 1831)1-Man is aware of himself and of the world in which he lives.

 -Its purpose is to identify absolute understanding.
-4-It considers affectivity as an essential element of man.

 The Scientific Psychology of the XIX Century1-The epistemological and methodological model of the natural sciences begins to be applied in the study of human nature and its subjectivity.

 2-Scientific Psychology is highly questioned and rejected (for being considered inadequate).

 3-An experimental psychology laboratory is inaugurated (by Wilhelm Maximilian Wundt).

 4-The distinction is made between physical knowledge and philosophical knowledge.

 Jean Martin Charcot (1825 - 1893)1-He studied at the Salpetrére in Paris:

 - Pioneering institution in the scientific treatment of mental illness.

 2-It is dedicated to the study and analysis of hysteria: